VolkanSah/Social-Media-Poster-GUI/README.md

 # Social Media Poster GUI
 #### (Social Media Manager Pro)

 A cross-platform desktop application for posting to multiple social networks with API integration.
+You can extend it very easy ☑️

 ## Features